TedHusted/awake/awake.md/awake.md

 Ally: Nope.
 Nada.
 Zilch.
 I only joined because Noah is your sibling.

 Tessa: Pulse wants to move the game to open beta next week.
 You need to be on your best behavior.
 We’ll go public with your … situation soon.
-Just not yet.
+But not yet.
 Can you do that for me?
 Keep a lid on it?

 Ally: You betcha.
 I’ll stay in my lane.